LOADING ...

 And before the Prince.

-All three were of face, but vile and black of heart.
+All were beautiful of face, but vile and black of heart.

 Jack, on the other hand, had no father, and his